Unification Church head Sun Myung Moon dies in South Korea

 Moon, whose group runs the conservative Washington Times publication and is known as a strident anti-communist, visited North Korea in 1991 and met the reclusive state's founder Kim Il-sung to discuss business ventures and unification.

-South Korea, which remains technically at war with the North, criticized the visit.
+South Korea, which remains technically at war with the North, criticised the visit.

 (Additional reporting by Sung-won Shim; Editing by Jon Hemming)